Titia has been raising sheep for over 30 years. Her articles often focus on animal care.

-- There are so-called "adoption sprays" which you use on both lambs, both the rejected and not rejected in an effort to deceive the mom.
-This has never worked for me.
+- There are so-called "adoption sprays".
+You use them on both lambs, the rejected and not rejected one to deceive the mom.
+This has never worked for me though.

-Sometimes you get lucky and a ewe is overwhelmed by motherly feelings and reacts very strongly to the sound of a distressed, rejected lamb.
-This happens sometimes with ewes who had lambs before and it happened to one of mine just at the right time.
-The ewe voluntarily adopted a rejected lamb at the moment she was in labour of her own lambs.
-I was so happy, I could have kissed her for taking the upcoming bottle-feeding load off my shoulders.
+Sometimes you might get lucky when a ewe has overwhelming maternal instincts.
+She might react very strongly to the sound of a distressed, rejected lamb.
+This happens sometimes with ewes who had lambs before and it happened only once o one of mine at the right time.
+The ewe adopted a rejected lamb at the moment she was in labor with her own lambs.
+I was so happy; I could have kissed her for taking the upcoming bottle-feeding load off my shoulders.

-When a lamb cannot nurse off a ewe and the breeder decides to bottle-feed, the bottle-feeding must continue for at least two months, but preferable a bit longer.
+The bottle-feeding must continue for at least two months, but preferable a bit longer.
 It is time-consuming.
 I only do it if I think the lamb has a fair chance of growing into a healthy sheep.
-To raise a weak lamb at all costs is not good for you, the lamb, and certainly not for your herd if you want to keep the breed healthy and strong.
+To raise a weak lamb at all costs is not good for you, the lamb.
+It sure is not good for your herd if you want to keep the breed healthy and strong.

 Newborn lambs drink little amounts, but often, so as a start you have to feed them every two hours.
 You can either use a beer bottle with a rubber teat or you can buy a special lamb feeding bottle.
-I've used both during the past years, but lately I prefer the feeding bottles.
-They allow you to know exactly how much the lamb is drinking because they have a graduation scale printed on them.
+I've used both during the past years, but lately, I prefer the feeding bottles.
+They have a graduation scale printed on them, so you know exactly the amount each lamb is drinking.

-A healthy lamb does not necessarily need to be fed at night.
+Most of the time you don't need to feed a healthy lamb during the night.
 It will survive the night without and is all the more willing to drink early in the morning when it's hungry.
 If you have a very weak lamb, then you must feed it at night too.
 For the first days, it can be a bit difficult to get the lamb to drink from the bottle.
 You have to keep trying over and over until he or she grasps it.

-Feeding schedule for the first week: Every two hours from early morning to late evening.
+(Every two hours from early morning to late evening.)